 The Ordinary Peptides – there are four peptides in The Ordinary range.
-How do you choose which one is best for you?
-Well, to help you decide, here are all four of them with polls which have been taken by The Deciem Addicts on Instagram.
-Below you can also find the idiot´s guide to peptides.
+Buffet, Buffet + Copper, Argireline and Matrixyl.
+To help you decide which one to choose, here are all four of them with polls that have been taken by The Deciem Addicts on Instagram, and you can read reviews on each of them.

 The Ordinary Peptides

 - What do peptides do?

 - What age should we be to start using peptides?